Dependents of F-1 Students

 Dependent I-20 documents can be requested as part of the admissions process.
 If you plan to bring your family with you at the beginning of your studies or after you have already begun your studies, you will need to submit your dependent’s information through the “Add a New Dependent” e-form on iStart.
 You will need to attach copies of new financial documentation and your dependent’s passport ID page.

-Once this is received by ISSS, we will begin processing your request for documents and notify you when they are ready for pickup.
+Once this is received by ISSS, we will begin processing your request for documents and notify you when I20 issuance is complete.

 Other information for F-2 Dependents